waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 available OSM data using daily change files from "Geofabrik.de" site.
 It also describes how to automate this process on a Slackware64 system (maybe applied to any Linux system).

+Updating from planet OSM change files is also possible and explained futher down in this file.

 1. About Change files:

 Databases and OSM data files are updated with "change files".
 Change file is the